How to Buy & Manage a Vacation Rental Property in 7 Steps

 - Renters’ needs and wants: Choose a type of property that appeals to the people currently renting in your preferred area.
 It will also benefit you if a property has desirable features for the target market, such as proximity to public transportation, shopping hubs, and hot spots.

-4. Get Financing & Close on the Property Purchase
+6. Get Financing & Close on the Property Purchase

 - Traditional vacation rental financing: This is the most common method of financing real estate investments.
 To begin, you will apply for funding for your vacation rental property through a credit union or bank.
-If your application is approved, you will make an initial or down payment and then repay the rest of the loan in monthly installments for 15 or 20 years.
+If your application is approved, you will make an initial or down payment and repay the rest of the loan in monthly installments for 15 or 20 years.

 - Conforming loan: This is a popular choice for vacation rentals because the qualification criteria are less stringent than those for a primary residence.
 A credit score of over 680 and a 20% down payment are required.

 - Multifamily loan: This is used for vacation properties with two to four units or apartment complexes with five or more units.
-Multifamily loans have interest rates as low as 2.625% with terms up to 35 years.
+Multifamily loans have interest rates as low as 2.625% with terms of up to 35 years.
 Portfolio loans, conventional mortgages, government-backed loans, and short-term multifamily loans all fall under this category.

 - Short-term loan: A short-term loan is an excellent option for investors who need cash to buy a vacation home before securing long-term financing.
 This category includes both bridge loans and hard money loans.